lewisKendall-Jones/Faulty-Button-Inspector/README.md

 ## Criteria:
 - All products for inspection must be in the same .ppm file
 - Products must not be overlapping or touching
-- Defects must cause a loss in pixels (chipping, imprecise drilling, missing parts etc.)
+- Defects to be detected must cause a loss in pixels
-- Defects must not cause a gain in pixels (incomplete drilling, mold overpour, melting, etc.)
 - The .ppm file must be formatted to P3
 - The image must be in black and white